-1.3 Definitions (as used in this manual)
+1.3 Definitions (as used in

+this manual)

 Term Definition ETA Estimated Time of Arrival ETD Estimated Time of Departure Precautionary Area A routing measure comprising an area within defined limits where ships must navigate with particular caution.
 Regulated Navigation Area (RNA) The area directly outside the entrance to the Ports of LA & LB (south of the Federal Breakwater.)
 See Appendix A for operating requirements within this area.
 Separation Zone An area of the Traffic Separation Scheme separating the opposing traffic lanes.
 The separation zone is 1 to 2 miles (1,853 and 3,706 meters) wide within the VTS Sector.
 Traffic Separation Scheme (TSS) The routing measure aimed at the separation of opposing streams of traffic by appropriate means and by the establishment of traffic lanes.
 (See Appendix A for additional information.)
-Traffic Lane An area of the TSS within defined limits, in which one-way traffic is established.
-Vessel Traffic Center (VTC) The shore-based facility that is responsible for monitoring and reporting vessel traffic information in a VTS sector.
-VTS User Passive Participation (as defined in section 1.2) VTS Watchstander The person(s) on watch at the VTC(s).
+Traffic Lane An area of the TSS within defined limits, in which one way traffic is established.
+Vessel Traffic Center (VTC) The shore based facility that is responsible for monitoring and reporting vessel traffic information in a VTS sector.
+VMRS User (Vessel Movement Reporting System) Active Participant VTS User Active and Passive Participant VTS Watchstander The person(s) on watch at the VTC(s).
 Vessel Traffic Service (VTS) Provide coordinated vessel traffic management for the approaches to, and within the Los Angeles and Long Beach Harbors.
-"Coordinated vessel traffic management" includes, but is not limited to, monitoring vessel traffic, and providing mariners with meaningful, timely, accurate, clear, and concise traffic information during their transit through covered waters.
-Vessel Movement and Reporting System Vessel Movement Reporting System (VMRS) means a mandatory reporting system used to monitor and track vessel movements.
-VMRS User Full Participation (as defined in section 1.2)
+"Coordinated vessel traffic management" includes, but is not limited to, monitoring vessel traffic, and providing mariners with timely, relevant and accurate traffic information during their transit through covered waters.

-1.4 Laws and Regulations Not Affected

-Nothing in this manual is intended to relieve any person from complying with:

-- a.
-International Regulations for Preventing Collisions at Sea, 1972, (72 COLREGS). - b.
+1.4 Laws and Regulations Not Affected Nothing in this manual is intended to relieve any person from complying with: a.
+International Regulations for Preventing Collisions at Sea, 1972, (72 COLREGS), b.
 Vessel Bridge-to-Bridge Radiotelephone Regulations (33 C.F.R.
+26), c.
+The Federal Poet Sefety: Act of 1071 (46 U.S.C.
+1451 through 1480) and

-26). - c.
-The Federal Boat Safety Act of 1971 (46 U.S.C.) and - d.
-Any other international, federal, state, or local laws and regulations.
+- c.
+The Federal Boat Safety Act of 1971 (46 U.S.C.
+1451 through 1489) and - d.
+Any other international, federal, state or local laws and regulations.

-1.5 Emergencies

-In emergencies, any vessel may deviate from any rule in this manual to the extent necessary to avoid endangering persons, property, or the environment.
+1.5 Emergencies In emergencies, any vessel may deviate from any rule in this manual to the extent necessary to avoid endangering persons, property or the environment.
 When an emergency arises and it becomes necessary to deviate from these rules for reasons of safety, the vessel operator shall report or cause to be reported the deviation to the applicable VTC as soon as possible.